 📷: imaginaisladepascua.com

-In the past, most foods were prepared by wrapping the ingredients in banana leaves and roasting them in an “umu pae”, an earth oven.
-Some of the most traditional recipes include tunu ahi (grilled fish on hot stones), po’e (a type of bread pudding made from flour, pumpkin, and plantains/bananas), and ceviche.
-But it can be argued that the quintessential dish of Rapa Nui is the Easter Island curanto, where meat, chicken, vegetables, seafood, and other ingredients are cooked on top of hot stones placed in a hole in the ground and covered with plantain leaves.
+But it can be argued that the quintessential dish of Rapa Nui is the Easter Island curanto.
+The dish include meat, chicken, vegetables, seafood, and other ingredients, all cooked on top of hot stones placed in a hole in the ground and covered with plantain leaves.
 This feast was only prepared for special events and was a huge community event, as it still is today.

 1. Haka Honu

-This casual oceanfront eatery specializes in fresh, seasonal seafood dishes that are endemic to Easter Island, and it’s said that this place gets first pick of the catch of the day.
+This casual oceanfront eatery specializes in fresh, seasonal seafood dishes that are endemic to Easter Island.
+It’s said that this place gets first pick of the catch of the day.
 Native fish like mahi-mahi, kana-kana, and tuna served with fruity sauces and garnishes are popular menu mainstays, as well as tangy ceviche.
-Standard dishes like burgers, salads, pasta, and steaks are also available.
+International dishes like burgers, salads, pasta, and steaks are also available.
 Drinks-wise, beer and cocktails pair especially well with the sunset ocean views and the fresh-pressed fruit juices are perfect for quenching your thirst.
-While popular with tourists, during the low season it’s also the haunt of choice for the locals, so if you’re visiting during winter head here for the party.
-Accepts credit cards.

 2. Te Moana